nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/tutorial/+page.svelte.md

 When you're ready to tackle more complex scenarios, the library offers more powerful features.
 Our **[Advanced Features guide]({base}/docs/advanced)** is the perfect next step to learn about topics like:

 - **Svelte Component Injection:** Seamlessly embed your own interactive Svelte components directly inside your translations.
+  **Formatting Interpolations:** Take control over how numbers, dates, and other variables are displayed.
 - **Custom Functions:** Extend Fluent's capabilities with your own custom formatting logic for variables.

 Check out the advanced guide to unlock the full potential of `svelte-fluent`.